Marfil Polished Marble Tile 5 1/2x5 1/2

-For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
+For a modern and stylish look, there are many options from floor to wall tiles with matching best mosaic tiles that give your home the perfect finishing touch.
 The size of this product 5 1/2x5 1/2x3/8.
 You can use the site search to find a different size of this product - we've got it all!

 Natural stones are products of nature, and no two pieces are exactly alike.
 These codes are intended as a general guide to how much variation in color, movement, and veining can be expected.
 All natural stones have unique natural variations and inclusions that are impossible to show in a photograph or sample.
 For this reason, all stone should be unpacked and inspected prior to installation, as Country Floors cannot accept claims for variation in any stone after install.